Joan Bakewell: Broadcasting

 In 2001, Bakewell wrote and presented a four-part series for BBC Two called Taboo, a personal exploration of the concepts of taste, decency and censorship.
 The programme dealt frankly with sex and nudity and in some cases pushed the boundaries of what is permissible on mainstream television.
 Bakewell used frank language and "four-letter words" to describe pornography and sex toys.
 She watched a couple having sex while they were making a pornographic film and read out an "obscene" extract from the novel Tropic of Cancer by Henry Miller.

-Taboo was referred to the Director of Public Prosecutions by the National Viewers' and Listeners' Association by then headed by John Beyer.
+Taboo was referred to the Director of Public Prosecutions by the National Viewers' and Listeners' Association, then headed by John Beyer.
 Following the complaint, Bakewell faced the nominal prospect of being charged with blasphemous libel after she recited part of an erotic poem by James Kirkup concerning a Roman centurion's affection for Jesus, "The Love that Dares to Speak its Name".
 After its first publication in 1976, Denis Lemon, the editor of Gay News, had been given a nine-month suspended jail sentence.
 Bakewell later wrote that in the programme she "read this poem with extreme distaste and I hope that showed on my face."
 The Broadcasting Standards Commission rejected complaints from viewers.

 On 26 May 2008, Bakewell introduced an archive evening on BBC Parliament called Permissive Night.
 The programme examined the liberalising legislation passed by Parliament in the late 1960s.
 Topics covered included changes to divorce law, the death penalty, the legalisation of abortion, the Race Relations Bill, the partial decriminalisation of homosexual acts (using editions of the documentary series Man Alive) and the relaxation of censorship.
 Permissive Night concluded with a special one-off edition of Late Night Line-Up which discussed the themes raised in the programmes over the course of the evening.

 In 2009, she won the category Journalist of the Year at the annual Stonewall Awards.

 In 2017, Bakewell was one of the minor hosts of the Channel 5 documentary series Secrets of the National Trust.

-She presents Portrait Artist of the Year and Landscape Artist of the Year alongside Stephen Mangan for Sky Television.
+On Sky Arts, Bakewell co-hosted Portrait Artist of the Year and Landscape Artist of the Year, initially alongside Frank Skinner and later Stephen Mangan.

 Writing

-Bakewell writes for the British newspaper The Independent in the 'Editorial and Opinion' section.
+Bakewell writes for the British newspaper The Independent in the "Editorial and Opinion" section.
 Typically, her articles concern aspects of social life and culture but sometimes she writes more political articles, often focusing on aspects relevant to life in the United Kingdom.
 Formerly, from 2003, she wrote the "Just Seventy" column for The Guardian newspaper.
-In September 2008 she began a fortnightly column in the Times2 section of The Times.
+In September 2008, she began a fortnightly column in the Times2 section of The Times.

 Her first novel was published in March 2009 by Virago Press.
 All the Nice Girls drew on her experiences in war-time Merseyside to tell the story of a school "adopting" a ship.